Wrongful Death Attorney in Gainesville, Florida

 • Loss of the decedent’s care, companionship, and guidance

 You should not be saddled with financial insecurity while you grieve and recover from your loss.
-Contact Meldon Law for a free case evaluation with a wrongful death lawyer in Gainesville to talk to them about the loss of your loved one.
-Our attorneys will explain your options moving forward.
+Contact Meldon Law for a free case evaluation.
+We will explain your options moving forward.

 Who Is Entitled to Wrongful Death Benefits in Gainesville, Florida?